Get alerts of updates about «WHO Collaborating Centre for Reference and Research on Meningococci »

 - Help to establish quality control of laboratory methods.

-- Provide reference strains, clinical isolates and other material (e.g. DNA) upon request for eligible parties like: the National Reference laboratories in the allocated countries; European & North American laboratories that are part of the Global Laboratory Network on Meningococcal Diseases.
+- Provide reference strains, clinical isolates and other material (e.g. DNA) upon request for eligible parties like: the National reference laboratories in the allocated countries; European and North American laboratories that are part of the Global Laboratory Network on Meningococcal Diseases.

-- Production of material for transport (e.g. Trans-Isolate medium) of clinical samples & isolates within & in between countries.
+- Production of material for transport (e.g. Trans-Isolate medium) of clinical samples and isolates within and between countries.

-- Openness for request to strengthen diagnostic functions in other countries on site.
+- Open to requests to strengthen diagnostic functions in other countries on site.

 - Report results to international collaboration partners.

 - Responsibility for presenting, together with the other WHO Collaborating Centres for Reference and Research on Meningococci, an annual joint analysis of the meningococcal situation with conclusions and possibilities/problems for the future.

 About WHO Collaborating Centres

 The WHO Collaborating Centres are institutions, such as research institutes, parts of universities or academies, which are designated by the WHO’s Director-General to carry out activities in support of the Organization's programmes.
 Currently there are over 800 WHO collaborating centres in over 80 Member States working with WHO on areas, such as nursing, occupational health, communicable diseases, nutrition, mental health, chronic diseases and health technologies.
 (Source: WHO).